Things to do before you apply

 You can search for a charitable trust board on this website, or use the search options on the Companies Office websites to perform a broader search of body corporates and other entity types.

-Search for trust boards Search for a company Search other registers
+Search for trust boards Search for a company

 Your registered office address